 - Nabi A., editor, New York

 The discussion will be moderated by Mandeep Praikhy.

-This event will take place on zoom, please register here.
-The zoom discussion will be live-streamed on Oyoun's online platforms - Youtube, Vimeo and Facebook.
+This event will take place on zoom, you can register here.
+Please note, the zoom discussion will be live-streamed on Oyoun's online platforms - YouTube, Vimeo and Facebook.

 ABOUT THE ARTIST AND MODERATOR